NEW LOW Prices on Wonder Seed & Overcome Pet Powder!

 What are some of your favorite uses for hemp?

 I’d say my top two favorite hemp apps are superfood and soil healing (phytoremediation).
-As a superfood, hemp is a high-protein food and a source of GLA (gamma-linolenic acid), which is associated with anti-inflammatory properties.
+As a superfood, hemp is a high-protein food and a source of GLA (gamma-linolenic acid).
 My family and I have just finished our seed harvest and drying, and I love seeing those jars of superfood-packed away for the winter.
 It’s a good feeling to feel you’ll survive another year no matter what.
 As for phytoremediation, I’m honored to say that my own hemp genetics have been used in an early pace New Mexico State University study that has shown that the roots remove radioactive toxins from contaminated mining soil.
 Much of the world’s soil is stressed today, and hemp is going to play a vital role in the soil building process necessary for us to continue to produce healthy food for coming generations.

 What do you see for the future of hemp and CBD?